Nematostriction in frustrated two-dimensional Heisenberg models: Results

+The crossing points ($T_c$) for other values of $J_2$ are shown in Fig.~\ref{Fig:tccomparison}, black circles.
+The $T_c$ of these disordered to striped phase transitions is seen to increase with increasing $J_2$ for all $J_2>1/2$, and approaches zero as $J_2 \to 1/2$ consistent with the very shallow minima of $J_{\qv}$ as $J_2 \to 1/2$.

 Next, we investigate finite magnetoelastic couplings.
-In order to scale out the dependence on the lattice stiffness $\alpha$, we transform $X_{m,\kv} \to X_{m,\kv}/\sqrt{\alpha}$ and $\epsilon \to \epsilon/\sqrt{\alpha}$.
-This causes the system to depend on the magnetoelastic couplings and lattice stiffness as the combinations $\tilde{g}_i \equiv g_i/\sqrt{\alpha}$, which are the variables we will use in the following.
+In order to scale out the dependence on the magnitude of the spring constants $\alpha$, we transform $X_{m,\kv} \to X_{m,\kv}/\sqrt{\alpha}$ and $\epsilon \to \epsilon/\sqrt{\alpha}$.
+This causes the system to depend on the magnetoelastic couplings and spring constants as the combinations $\tilde{g}_i \equiv g_i/\sqrt{\alpha}$, which are the variables we will use in the following.
 We investigate two sets of magnetoelastic couplings.
 One with distance-dependent nearest neighbor couplings alone $(\tilde{g}_1,\tilde{g}_2)=(0.1,0)$ and one with both nearest, and second neighbor distance-dependent couplings $(\tilde{g}_1,\tilde{g}_2)=(0.1,-0.1 J_2/\sqrt{2})$.
 The inset of Fig.~\ref{Fig:tccomparison} shows how the phase transition temperatures deviate from $T_c$ for zero magnetoelastic couplings.
 As can be seen, these particular values of $\tilde{g}$ give a substantial relative increase in $T_c$ close to $J_2=1/2$ where $T_c$ is already low.
 For higher values of $J_2$ the relative change in $T_c$ goes rapidly below the one percent level.

 In Fig.~\ref{Fig:SQUARE_tcs}, we display the more detailed behavior of the nematic $T_c$ on the strength of the magnetoelastic coupling, focusing on two different parameter values, $J_2=1$ and $J_2=0.51$, for which the inset of Fig.~\ref{Fig:tccomparison} indicates markedly different values of $\Delta T_c/T_c$.
 Setting $\tilde{g}_2=0$ we plot in Fig.~\ref{Fig:SQUARE_tcs} $T_c$ as a function of $\tilde{g}_1$ up to the largest possible values for which convergence could be achieved.
 The black circles show the full result, which reveals a largely $\tilde{g}_1$ independent behavior for $J_2=1$ and a nearly quadratic increase with $\tilde{g}_1$ for $J_2=0.51$.
 In order to disentangle the mechanisms that lead to these behaviors, we have solved the self-consistent equations under various simplified conditions, corresponding to the different colored curves in Fig.~\ref{Fig:SQUARE_tcs}.